-Due to the COVID-19, we would like to ask all to please follow the rules for social distancing and face mask, are highly recommended at the service.
-Also, anyone who does not feel comfortable with attending the services the family would like for you to know they understand and covet your prayers.
+Due to the COVID-19, the family would like to ask all to please follow the rules for social distancing and face mask are recommended at the service.
+Also, anyone who does not feel comfortable with attending the services, the family would like for you to know they understand and covet your prayers.

 Sympathy may be expressed by signing the online registry at www.fryefh.com.